January 20 last date to submit list of retained players

 Gayle's rise in the world of T20 leagues began in the 2011 IPL, when he joined RCB as a replacement player.
 He was the top run scorer that year and the next (when he was also named MVP).
 Back injuries affected his performances towards the latter part of his stint, and he was released at the end of the 2017 season.Dale Steyn

 In his first stint with the team, from 2008 to 2010, he was an express quick capable of rattling teams upfront with swing and later with pace.
-Over the years age and injuries have slowed him down, but he can still be lethal with the new ball and economical in the powerplays.
-Coming off an extended break, Steyn was signed on as replacement midway through 2019.Yuzvendra Chahal
+Age and injuries have slowed him, but he can still be lethal with the new ball and economical in the powerplays.
+In 2020, he was a pale shadow of his menacing best, but the team benefited from him mentoring their young Indian fast bowlers.Yuzvendra Chahal

 Having spent three years largely on the fringes at the Mumbai Indians, Chahal was bought for Rs 10 lakh (about $16,000) in 2014 and has since become RCB’s leading wicket-taker.
 He can bowl with the new ball at the Chinnaswamy or offer control on turners in the middle overs.
 Chahal was the second-highest wicket-taker in the tournament in 2016.